 Who am I going to ask the ﬁrst question of elicitation to?
 How am I going to maintain the attention of the class?
 What kind of problems am I going to potentially encounter, if any?
 How do I solve any of these problems?
 How am I going to get the whole class to participate equally?
 How do I encourage the slower learners to get involved?
 How do I stop the more advanced students from getting bored?

-You may not read it within the textbook: but mental preparation and visualization is just as: if not the most important aspect of lesson planning.
+You may not read it within the textbook: but mental preparation and visualization are just as: if not the most important aspect of lesson planning.

 Assessment Category: Lesson Planning & Resource Development